Skip to content

 <h1 v-t>Welcome to Fluenti</h1>

-Transformed at build time into:
+At build time this is transformed into:

 <p v-t>Hello {{ name }}, welcome back!</p>